Pictures of complete positivity in arbitrary dimension: Introduction

 The next two sections each discuss one of our two variations in turn.

+\paragraph{Earlier work} The variation of the \CPM--construction relying solely on dagger structure was already publicized by one of the authors as a research report~\cite{coecke:mix}.
+Here we relate that construction to the usual setting of infinite-dimensional quantum information theory, thereby justifying it in terms of the usual model.
+An earlier version of this construction appeared in conference proceedings~\cite{coeckeheunen:qpl}.
+Whereas composition is not always well-defined there, it did have the advantage that the output category of the construction was automatically small if the input was.
+The construction here is closer to~\cite{coecke:mix}, and has the advantage that it is rigorously well-defined, but the disadvantage that the output category might be large.
+See the discussion after Proposition~\ref{prop:welldefined} and Remark~\ref{remark:composition}.
+Additionally, we generalise the construction further than~\cite{coeckeheunen:qpl}, to braided monoidal categories that are not necessarily symmetric.

-\paragraph{Related work} While there are previous results dealing with the transition to a noncompact setting in some way or another, \textit{e.g.}~\cite{abramskyblutepanangaden:nuclearideals, heunen:compactlyaccessible, heunen:embedding}, what is particularly appealing about the results in this paper is that they still allow the diagrammatic representations of symmetric monoidal categories~\cite{joyalstreet:tensorcalculus, selinger:graphicallanguages}.
-The variation of the CPM-construction relying solely on dagger structure was thus far only publicized as an internal research report~\cite{coecke:mix}; by relating it to the usual setting of infinite-dimensional quantum information theory, this paper justifies the construction.
+\paragraph{Related work} While there are previous results dealing with the transition to a noncompact setting in some way or another, \textit{e.g.}~\cite{abramskyblutepanangaden:nuclearideals, heunen:compactlyaccessible, heunen:embedding}, what is particularly appealing about the results in this paper is that they still allow the diagrammatic representations of braided monoidal categories~\cite{joyalstreet:tensorcalculus, selinger:graphicallanguages}.

-Classical information can be modeled in categorical quantum mechanics using so-called classical structures~\cite{coeckepavlovic:classicalobjects}.
-It is not clear whether these survive CP-constructions; see also~\cite{heunenboixo:cpfrob} in this volume.
+\paragraph{Future work} Classical information can be modelled in categorical quantum mechanics using so-called classical structures~\cite{coeckepavlovic:classicalobjects,CoeckePaqPav:structuralism,abramskyheunen:hstar}.
+It is not clear whether these survive \CPM-like constructions; see also~\cite{heunenboixo:cpfrob}.
 The environment structures of Section~\ref{sec:environment} could be a useful tool in this investigation.
-Also, the current work seems well suited to an abstract proof of Naimark's dilation theorem~\cite{coeckepaquette:naimark}.